What are the impurities found in tap water?

 • Radium - From the breakdown of Radium-containing rocks

-These are just a few of the more than 250 impurities that can be found in tap water.
-However in day-to-day life tap water in most developed regions of the world undergoes fairly high levels of filtration, and after which chlorine is introduced into the water in very low concentrations, making it suitable to use for most domestic applications.
+These are just a few of the more than 330* impurities that can be found in tap water.
+In most developed regions of the world water undergoes fairly high levels of filtration, and after which chlorine is introduced into the water in very low concentrations, making it suitable to use for most domestic applications.
 Water that has undergone a regular filtration process is known as potable water and can be drunk from the tap without excessive danger to health.
-But in truth potable water is best used for just about every other task in a family home, such as washing the car, flushing the toilet watering the plants washing the dishes and taking a shower.